 During your studies

-Here you will find information for you who have started your education at Stockholm Business School.
-Information that is important to know when you are a student with us.
+You find information for students studying at Stockholm Business School here - information that is important to know when you are a student with us.

 Register for a new semester within the programme